joonho3020/joonho3020.github.io/articles/rtl-simulation.md

 ### Single Level of Sequential Logic

-To simplify things even further, lets consider a single level of sequential logic: registers to the outputs of the combinational logic that they are driving.
+To simplify things even further, lets consider a *single level of sequential logic*: registers feeding into combinational logic, which then drives outputs or other registers.
-In this scenario, the circuit can be represented as a directed acyclic graph as cycles between combinational logic is prohibited in digital design.
+Such circuits form a directed acyclic graph (DAG) because combinational loops are not allowed.

 <div style="text-align:center; margin: 1em 0;">
   <img src="./assets/levelization.svg" width="500">
 </div>

-The first step to simulating a single level of sequential logic is to "levelize" it (a.k.a topological sort).
+The first step to simulating a single level of sequential logic is to **levelize** it (a.k.a topological sort).

-- Registers and external inputs are placed at level 0
+- Registers and external inputs are placed at **level 0**
 - The level of a logic element is represented by: `my_level = max(child[0].level, child[1].level, ...) + 1`
     - `Level(A) = max(0, 0) + 1`
     - `Level(C) = max(Level(A), Level(B)) + 1 = max(1, 1) + 1`